Easy Ensemble: Simple Deep Ensemble Learning for Sensor-Based Human Activity Recognition: EE

 The currently proposed modules of various CNNs can be easily converted into EE by simply changing some layers and hyperparameters.
 First, we list the typical layers used in existing CNNs.
 For example, in a visual geometry group (VGG) \cite{Simonyan2014}, the encoder comprises a convolutional layer, normalization layer, activation function, and pooling layer.
 In addition, Xception \cite{Chollet2017} uses depth-wise separable convolution, which divides the convolution layer into a depth and a point-wise convolution layer to reduce the number of parameters.
 ResNet \cite{He2016} uses a shortcut connection that enables skipping some layers to remove the vanishing gradient issue.
 Most CNNs are realized by combining these layers.

 By modifying each of the abovementioned layer as follows, all CNN modules can be EE style.

 \begin{itemize} \item Set the hyperparameter of groups as $N$ of the convolution layer to change to group convolution (same for the point-wise convolution layer). \item Change normalization layer to group normalization \cite{Wu_2018_ECCV} by setting the group parameter to $N$. \item Because the fully-connected layer is equivalent to a one-dimensional convolution layer with a kernel size of 1, change the fully-connected layer to reshape and the group convolution layer. \item Multiply output $\bm{z}$ of E by $\frac{1}{N}$. \end{itemize} Notably, the activation function, pooling layer, depth-wise convolution layer, and shortcut connection are processed independently in the channel direction; therefore, they do not need to be changed.
-Using these simple procedures, all CNN architectures can be in the EE style.
+Using these simple procedures, all CNN architectures can be in the EE style, excluding the concatenation process (described in detail at the end of Section IV-C).

 EE is easy to implement using mainstream deep-learning libraries, such as Pytorch and TensorFlow.
 Because they have a group hyperparameter in the convolution layer, EE can only be implemented by setting the group parameter to $N$ when building the BL model.
 Further, these libraries have a group normalization layer; thus, only replacing normalization layers with group normalization layers is necessary.
 Implementing EE requires approximately the same amount of effort as implementing BL.
-Source code is made available at \url{https://github.com/t-hasegawa-FU/Easy-Ensemble}
+Sample code and implementation procedure are available at \url{https://github.com/t-hasegawa-FU/Easy-Ensemble}.